usaybia/srophe-eXist-app/README.md

 =======
 Application data for [Usaybia.net](https://usaybia.net): Communities of Knowledge: Interreligious Networks of Scholars in Ibn Abi Usaybia’s History of the Physicians / Wissensgemeinschaften: interreligiöse Gelehrtennetzwerke in Ibn Abi Usaybiʿa’s Geschichte der Ärzte.

 This is a customization of The Srophé Application [https://github.com/srophe/srophe].
 Version 3.0 of this software represents a major code refactor and is not backwards compatible with earlier versions of the code.
 To access an earlier version use tag v2.x.
 To use the software with your own data fork or clone a version of the The Srophé Application [https://github.com/srophe/srophe].

 ### Dependencies
 #### TEI data
-Syriaca.org TEI data for publications is available: [https://github.com/srophe/srophe-app-data] The data must be packaged and deployed to your eXist instance in order to use the syriaca.org app.
+Usaybia.net TEI data for publications is available: [https://github.com/usaybia/usaybia-data] The data must be packaged and deployed to your eXist instance in order to use this app.

 #### Additional dependancies
 Check that the following packages/libraries are deployed in eXist before deploying the srophe-eXist-app: